vanillaSlice/blog/content/post/keep-those-prs-small.md

 ## Why?

-So why on earth should we go to the effort of making smaller PRs?
-Here are a few benefits:

 ### Faster reviews

-Small PRs are easier to digest (assuming you aren't writing obscure one-liners).
+Small PRs are easier to digest (assuming the author doesn't write obscure one-liners).
 There's no bouncing around files, scrolling for an eternity between a class and its test class.
-You don't need to hold what seems like the entire codebase in your short-term memory.
+We don't need to hold what seems like the entire codebase in our short-term memory.
+With the focus being on one thing, we reduce noise and distractions that can eat into precious reviewing time.

-If a reviewer understands:

-1. what your PR should be doing
-2. what your PR is actually doing i.e. they fully understand each line of code

-then they are also in a much better position to offer more constructive criticism.

-Small PRs aren't just more digestible for the reviewer but also for yourself.
-How many times have you created a big pull request, read over it and thought, "what the hell am I even doing here?".
+Have you ever delayed reviewing a huge PR because you found the task daunting?
+Of course, you have.
+We all have!
+Small PRs don't just reduce the amount of time spent reviewing.
+They make it much more likely that a reviewer will begin their review ASAP.

 *Small PRs, mean less code, means less time trying to understand said code, means faster reviews.*